themarshallproject/dhs_immigration_detention/README.md

 #### Locations

-We determined longitudes and latitudes of ICE detention facilities using the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), and manually checked the geographic data, making corrections wherever the Google API didn't correctly geolocate a facility.
+We determined longitudes and latitudes of ICE detention facilities using the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/start), and manually checked that geographic data, making corrections wherever the Google API didn't accurately geolocate a facility.

 Please contact us if you have any questions.